 Recommended: Mathematics and Science

-In order to apply to some of DigiPen’s degree programs, you must demonstrate sufficient academic background in mathematics by having completed subjects at least through precalculus, with a recommended “B” average (3.0 GPA) or better in all math classes.
+Applicants to the Bachelor of Arts in Game Design program are recommended to complete mathematics at least through precalculus, with a recommended “B” average (3.0 GPA) or better in all math classes.

 Additionally, we encourage all applicants to complete calculus, physics, computer science, and related advanced placement (AP) courses prior to attending DigiPen.